 Most parents have their tried and tested, simple, yet effective games that keep everyone occupied.
 I-Spy, alphabet and number games always go down a treat.
 Then there’s the games you can play on the way to and from the airport, like the number plate game, use the last three letters to make a sentence, eg. KLS- Kate loves Sausages!

 Entertaining your child is a must on and off the plane.
 However picking the right toys to take can sometimes be confusing.
 A selection of simple, well-designed toys is typically your best choice.
 Ask yourself, is it quiet and compact?
 Are there any small pieces or is it likely to break?
 Does it need batteries?
 If it does, are they charged?
 Can your child play with it on their own or will they need your help?
 A little foresight can go a long way.

 Tell the Police

-Firstly, please do not scare your child out of its wits, however you could always warn them about the "Aeroplane Police" who are always looking out for badly behaved children.
+Firstly, please do not scare your child out of its wits, however you could always warn them about the "Aeroplane Police" who are always looking out for badly-behaved children.
 Many report it works wonders in stopping toddlers climbing over seats, playing with the fold down table and kicking the seat in front.
-If you’re flying around Christmas time, Santa Clause does the same job.
+If you’re flying around Christmas time, Santa Claus does the same job.